Things to Do in New York in March: Events for Each Day This Month

 By Alison Durkee

-Friday, March 17.
-Celebrate St. Patrick’s Day with a good book thanks to the 7th Annual Irish Arts Center Book Day, in which the Irish organization sets up pop-up book stands throughout all five boroughs.
+Saturday, March 17.
+Celebrate St. Patrick’s Day with a good book thanks to the 8th Annual Irish Arts Book Day, which distributes free books by Irish, Irish-American, and Caribbean authors throughout the five boroughs.
 Irish Arts Center.

 For a printable PDF of this calendar, click here.

 All of smart New York in one weekly email: The Curriculum, free from Thought Gallery.